cda-tum/fiction/docs/algorithms/on_the_fly_circuit_design_on_defective_surface.rst

 .. _on_the_fly_design:

-SiDB Circuit Design Algorithm in the presence of Atomic Defects
+SiDB Circuit Design Algorithm in the Presence of Atomic Defects
 ---------------------------------------------------------------

 **Header:** ``fiction/algorithms/physical_design/on_the_fly_circuit_design_on_defective_surface.hpp``